MicrosoftDocs/PowerShell-Docs/reference/5.1/PSWorkflow/About/about_Foreach-Parallel.md

 ```

 In this version of the workflow, the `Get-Process` and `Get-Service` commands
 are run in parallel.
-The workflow function proceeds to the `ForEach -Parallel`
+The workflow function continues to the `ForEach -Parallel`
 loop where the commands are run sequentially, but they run on the disks in
 parallel.
+The parallel commands and the `ForEach -Parallel` loop run
+concurrently.

 ```powershell
 workflow Test-Workflow